ankurg132/flutter-pub-explorer/README.md

 - Search for specific packages
 - View package details including version history
 - Add packages to your Flutter project with one click (`flutter pub add`)
+- View and manage currently installed packages
+- Upgrade to the latest versions of the installed packages with one click.
+- Remove a package from your project with one click (`flutter pub remove`)

 ## Screenshots